This lemongrass oil recipe for hair is easy to put together and only takes only 30 minutes before your DIY oil is ready.

 - Mortar and pestle.
 If you don’t have a mortar and pestle, you can use a rolling pin for this step instead.

-- Jojoba oil, sweet almond or grapeseed oil (exact measurements in how to card below).
+- Jojoba oil, sweet almond, or grapeseed oil (exact measurements in how to card below).
 You can also use any great carrier oil for the scalp.

 - A medium-sized jar like this one

 - Remove the leaves from the fresh stalks and break them into pieces.

 - Spread on a large baking tray and let dry out for a few days.

-- Afterward, break the stalks into pieces and crush them in the mortar and pestle then transfer to a medium-sized glass jar.
+- Afterward, break the stalks into pieces and crush them in the mortar and pestle then transfer them to a medium-sized glass jar.

 - Heat up the carrier oil of your choice without allowing it to boil.

 - Fill up the jar with the hot oil, close then set it aside on a windowsill where sunlight will hit the jar once in a while.